The unified cross-disciplinary model of the operation of neurons: Membrane's electricity

 \subsubsection{Charge layers in segments}

-As we show, the finite thickness will result in a lack of balance (introduces inhomogeneity and creates a voltage and concentration gradient) proximal to the surfaces of the membrane, even if the concentrations on the two sides are the same.
+As we show, the finite thickness will result in a lack of balance (introducing inhomogeneity and creating a voltage and concentration gradient) proximal to the surfaces of the membrane, even if the concentrations on the two sides are the same.
 Changing the bulk concentration or potential in one of the segments creates a corresponding gradient across the separating membrane, increasing the inhomogeneity proximal to the membrane.
 The ions will experience an extra force due to the gradient; however, the mechanical counterforce of the membrane will keep them back in the segment.
 The \emph{concentration and potential, inseparably and having the same time course}, will change across the two sides of the membrane, just because of the gap's physical features the membrane represents.

-We consider that the segment is composed of electrically conducting discs (the ions are free to move on the surface) and the charged discs' contribution to the electric field at point $P$ (see Fig.~ \ref{fig:Physics-PointCharge}) can be calculated as known from the theory of electricity.
-Due to the symmetry in the $z$ direction, in a homogeneous solution, the resulting electric field in the plane perpendicular to the $z$ direction is zero, as we have contributions of equal magnitude with opposite signs.
+We consider that the segment is composed of electrically conducting discs (the ions are free to move on the surface), and the charged discs' contribution to the electrical field at point $P$ (see Fig.~ \ref{fig:Physics-PointCharge}) can be calculated as known from the theory of electricity.
+Due to the symmetry in the $z$ direction, in a homogeneous solution, the resulting electrical field in the plane perpendicular to the $z$ direction is zero, as we have contributions of equal magnitude with opposite signs.

-Notice that here we used the abstraction of an infinitely thin "charged sheet", and there is a step-like gradient in the electric field in the gap.
-The physical reality is that the charge is represented by ions, which simultaneously represent a mass.
+Notice that here we used the abstraction of an infinitely thin "charged sheet", and there is a step-like gradient in the electrical field in the gap.
+The physical reality is that the charge is carried by ions, which simultaneously carry mass.
 In equilibrium, the forces due to the voltage and concentration gradients must be counterbalanced by an external force.
-An interference between science disciplines can also manifest here.
-We know simultaneously that at the boundaries of electrolytes, different interfaces, including electrically neutral electric double layers, can be formed by only partly known processes~\cite{ElectricDoubleLayer:2023}.
-The presence of those structures makes drawing quantitative conclusions hard.
+Interference between scientific disciplines can also manifest here.
+We know simultaneously that at the boundaries of electrolytes, different interfaces, including electrically neutral electrical double layers, can be formed by only partly known processes~\cite{ElectricDoubleLayer:2023}.
+The presence of those structures makes it hard to draw quantitative conclusions.